alkabal/PSNG_V3/README.md

-# Probe Screen for LinuxCNC 2.8/   (2.9 do not work for now : TODO convert include for python3)
+# PSNG master is for LinuxCNC 2.9/2.10
+# PSNG 2.8 is for LinuxCNC 2.8

 ## Important things needed :